 Liebestod The smell of blood does not leave my eyes Juan Belmonte - HDT III

-Liebestod is therefore much more than an epic of bullfighting; the show becomes an offering, “it’s the work of a woman in love, a mortal woman.
+Nevertheless, Liebestod is not an epic of bullfighting; the show becomes an offering,a rite, a search: “it’s the work of a woman in love, a mortal woman.
 It’s also an immolation”.
 But it is also a criticism of the present time, that is increasingly losing touch with spirituality and transcendence in favour of a culture that focuses on reconciliation and consensus.

 (read more after the quote)